 Stainless Restorations recommends maintenance on a 4 – 6 monthly basis for exterior stainless steel.
 The stainless steel is chemically treated, machine polished and protective coated to enhance the appearance of the stainless steel and prevent corrosion.
 If corrosion is left on the surface it will cause pitting which is difficult to remove and this may result in replacement.

 Yes, Stainless Restorations specialise in chemically treating and machining stainless steel to remove discolouration and scratching from all grades or styles of stainless steel.

 We offer an "on site" and "in place" service which returns your stainless steel back to a near new condition refer - before/after photo gallery.

 Perforated rubber or plastic mats in the sink will cut down on scratching and marking by pans and tableware.
 Wash with a solution of hand dish washing liquid detergent and water; rinse and polish dry with soft cloth or paper towel.
 Never use scouring powders or steel wool as they will scratch stainless steel.

 Some acids release strong fumes that can attack the surface of the stainless steel and leave an unpleasant appearance.
 It is not necessary for the acid to directly come in contact with the stainless steel; just the fumes from it will cause the discoloration of the metal.
-Stainless Restorations can repair damage caused by chemicals and return the stainless steel back to a near new condition.
+Stainless Restorations can repair damage caused by chemicals and bring back the shine on stainless steel - back to near new condition.